tomdaniels/boilerplate/README.md

 ## How to use it

-For the time being, you need to clone the repo, and manually adjust the files.
+For the time being, you need to clone the repo and manually adjust the files.
 To get it runnning as is you can simply run the following commands:
 ```bash
 git clone git@github.com:tomdaniels/v1-boilerplate.git && cd v1-boilerplate
 yarn install